theMarcHuerta/cs349h-292Y-microassignments-students/hw1-stoch-compute/questions.md

 - Build an stochastic computing analysis of your choosing.
 You may build up the existing bitstream size analysis to work with abstract syntax trees, or you may devise a new analysis that studies some other property of the computation, such as error propagation or correlation.

 - Implement an application using the stochastic computing paradigm.
 Examples from literature include image processing, ML inference, and LDPC decoding.

+Let's implement a basic 3x3 blur filter.
+The implementation is in the code, all you have to do is run and itll generate a checkerboard image and then blur it using stochastic math.
+The checkerboard and blurred image will be saved in your local directory.